mahouboy23/IB-notes/Notes 2.md

 - **Impact of the Enlightenment**
     - Push for "reason" and scientific categorization.
     - Developed hierarchical systems to classify the natural world, including humans.
-    - Used physical markers to justify social norms like slavery and genocide.
 - **Examples of Enlightenment Thinkers**
     - **Thomas Jefferson**: Claimed enslaved Africans required less sleep to justify inhumane work hours.
     - **Samuel Cartwright**: Introduced "drapetomania" as a supposed mental defect causing slaves to run away.
-    - Philosophers like Hegel and Kant excluded non-European groups from history and progress.
 ### Laws and Social Structures
 - **Naturalization and Citizenship**
     - 1790 U.S. law: citizenship limited to “free white persons.”